-We propose that personalized agricultural recommendations (personalized agronomy) are possible using novel machine learning and operations research tools that have proven successful in personalized medicine (see Inoue et al 2023).
-In this paper, we use an exante approach of personalizing agricultural recommendations to each farmer and farm context using causal machine learning (Athey et al 2019) and targeting of farmers on the basis of the their farm and personal characteristics using policy learning (Athey et al 2021).
-We demonstrate the framework using several crop management practices in wheat.
+We propose that personalized agricultural recommendations (personalized agronomy) are possible using novel machine learning and operations research tools that have proven successful in personalized medicine (see Inoue et al 2023) including in transporting clinical trial results to a new target population (Dahabreh et al 2020).
+In this paper, we use an exante approach of personalizing agricultural recommendations to each farmer and farm context using causal machine learning (Athey et al 2019) and targeting of farmers on the basis of their farm and personal characteristics using policy learning (Athey et al 2021).
+We demonstrate the framework using several crop management practices in wheat in Eastern India (Bihar and Eastern districts of Uttar Pradesh).
 These crop management practices include: weed management, irrigation management, varietal choice and sowing date schedule.
+By considering multiple crop management practices, we explore the different targeting metrics needed for each practice.

-The potential benefits of crop management practices are conditional on farmer characteristics and therefore there is a need to match solution spaces to underlying agroecological heterogeneity (Snapp et al., 2022, McDonald et al, in review).
+Additionally, the potential benefits of crop management practices are conditional on farmer characteristics and therefore there is a need to match solution spaces to underlying agroecological heterogeneity (Snapp et al., 2022, McDonald et al, in review).
 This has been well documented for many crop management practices.
 In India for example, Krishna et al (2020) documents that zero tillage has high returns but mostly to larger farms therefore requires proper targeting.
 Other research in India suggests that returns from technology can be doubled if guided by remotely-sensed information (Jain et al., 2019).
 This heterogeneity can be well studied in a new framework of “personalized agronomy” borrowing on “personalized medicine”—a data-driven approach to making personalized recommendation on agronomic management.

 Machine learning algorithms have gained prominence in achieving the goal of generating site and context specific recommendations.
 Data-driven decision support tools in agriculture are increasingly based on data-based geographical zonation using non-parametric approaches like random forest algorithms, classification and regressions trees (CART), and cluster analyses (e.g., Krupnik et al 2015, Urfels et al 2021) rather than traditional statistical approaches (e.g., analysis of variance).
 This approach however does not provide explanations for the individual specific responses and does not have a clear path to prescribing what the farmers in each cluster need to do to increase yields.
 In addition, this line of research still does not recommend who should receive the intervention and the welfare criteria for such decisions (i.e., individual level variation of recommendations within geographical recommendation zones).
 Other studies (e.g., Jones et al 2022) have used interpretable machine learning tools like Shapley additive explanation (SHAP) .
-The main limitation of these prediction focused machine learning approaches is that they do not capture the causal effects of the interventions especially in agricultural applications where farmer choices of the practice may be correlated with several factors affecting yields there biasing the response effects.
+The main limitation of these prediction focused machine learning approaches is that they do not capture the causal effects of the interventions especially in agricultural applications where farmer choices of the practice may be correlated with several factors affecting yields thereby biasing the response effects.
 For personalized recommendation development, causal estimates of the yield response to the technology matter more yet a good prediction accuracy does not translate to good prediction of the yield response (Tanaka et al 2024, Kakimoto et al 2022).

 To address this challenge, we use a targeting approach based on causal machine learning to define intervention assignment rules based on both farm and farmer characteristics while weighting the estimates on the propability of the farmer to adopt each of the practices as predicted using observable characteristics.
 We use a casual random forest model, which provides a flexible framework for estimating heterogeneous treatment effects and which performs well at generating out-of-sample yield response predictions to inputs (Athey et al 2019, Credit and Lehnert 2023).